-As of October 31, 2019 and January 31, 2019, the Company had 6,505,334 shares of treasury stock which are carried at its cost basis of \$11.9 million on the Company's condensed consolidated balance sheets.
+As of April 30, 2020 and January 31, 2020, the Company had 6,505,334 shares of treasury stock which are carried at its cost basis of \$1.9 million on the Company's condensed consolidated balance sheets.

-11. Debt
+10. Debt

-On March 16, 2016, the Company entered into a Loan and Security agreement with Silicon Valley Bank that provides for a\$15.0 million revolving credit line ("Revolving Line") and a \$7.0 million Letter of Credit facility (together with the Revolving Line, the "Credit Agreement").
+On March 16, 2016, the Company entered into a Loan and Security agreement with Silicon Valley Bank that provides for a \$5.0 million revolving credit line ("Revolving Line") and a \$7.0 million Letter of Credit facility (together with the Revolving Line, the "Credit Agreement").
 In March 2018, the Credit Agreement was amended to extend the maturity date to March 16, 2020.
-No significant debt issuance costs were incurred in association with the amendment.
-The Company is obligated to pay ongoing commitment fees at a rate equal to 0.25% for the Revolving Line and 1.75% for any issued letters of credit.
+On March 11, 2020, the Company replaced its existing Credit Agreement and entered into a new credit agreement with Silicon Valley Bank (the "March 2020 Credit Agreement").
+No significant debt issuance costs were incurred in association with the March 2020 Credit Agreement.